edemaine/solid-meteor-data/README.md

 There are two modes for using `solidjs-meteor-data`: auto and manual.
 In auto mode, SolidJS (version 1.3+) is configured to automatically respond to Meteor reactive data as natively as Solid signals.
-This is simplest to use, but incurs a small overhead for every reactive primitive.
+This is simplest to use, but incurs overhead (roughly 5x) for every reactive primitive/update.
 Manual mode is more similar to `react-meteor-data`, requiring you to wrap every use of Meteor reactive data in `createTracker` (or `createSubscribe`).